BenjaminSiskoo/nSide/README.txt

   in the area above the pipe.
   Known to affect actual hardware.

+Master System:
+  *Many, many bugs.
+This core is still in alpha.

+Mega Drive:
+  *Many, many bugs.
+This core is still in alpha.

+PC Engine:
+  *Many, many bugs.
+This core is still in alpha.

 Game Boy:
   *When loading a Game Boy game in Game Boy Color mode, colors are applied to the wrong areas, making game displays terrible on the eyes.